Stoneham High School

-Stoneham High School is a comprehensive, four-year public school located in Stoneham, Massachusetts, United States, that offers a range of Comprehensive to Advanced Placement Program courses.
+Stoneham High School is a comprehensive, four-year public school located in Stoneham, Massachusetts, United States.
+It is accredited by the New England Association of Schools and Colleges.

-Accredited by the New England Association of Schools and Colleges, its 71-member faculty has earned 55 Master's degrees and has an average of 15 years of experience.
 As members of the Middlesex League, Stoneham High School student-athletes compete in 20 varsity sports.

 Academics

 Seven classes are scheduled with six blocks meeting each day; periods are 57 minutes long.

-The Superintendent of Stoneham Schools is John Macero.
+The superintendent of Stoneham Schools is John Macero.
 The assistant principal is Craig Murray.
-The Program Supervisor of Guidance is Nicole Dillon and the five guidance counselors are Celeste Vaughan, Kristin Ronayne, and Kristen Polizzoto (formerly Ms. Kristen Hoar).
-SHS offers Advanced Placement Program courses in French, Spanish, Italian, Biology, History, Chemistry, Studio Art, Physics, Calculus and Psychology, English.
+SHS offers Advanced Placement Program courses in French, Spanish, Italian, biology, history, chemistry, studio art, physics, calculus, psychology, and English.

 Athletics

 Stoneham is a member of the Massachusetts Interscholastic Athletic Association and the Middlesex League.